 The groundwater level monitoring information presented in this Annual Report includes historical monitoring conducted in the Subbasin by various entities, including local GSA-coordinated monitoring conducted as part of efforts to establish the long-term GSP monitoring program.
-Monitoring data available for WY 2023 (plus Fall 2023) are summarized and presented in this report (Table 2-1 and Appendices A and B).
+Monitoring data available for WY 2024 (plus Fall 2024) are summarized and presented in this report (Table 2-1 and Appendices A and B).
 Formal GSP groundwater level monitoring conducted by GSAs was initiated upon adoption and submittal of the EBP Subbasin GSP in January 2022.
-Data for some of the proposed RMS wells are not available because the wells have not yet been installed.
-Up to five of the proposed RMS wells are currently scheduled to be installed in Summer of 2024.
+Data for some of the proposed RMS wells are not available because the wells were not yet installed during WY 2024.
+Three of the proposed RMS wells were constructed in February 2025 (after the period covered in this Annual Report).

 Historically, groundwater level monitoring in and around the EBP Subbasin has been conducted by a variety of entities, including EBMUD, Hayward, ACWD, DWR, and USGS.
-Groundwater level monitoring data available from these entities and GeoTracker GAMA (which includes data collected by various consultants at environmental sites) were assembled for the period through the end of WY 2023 (plus Fall 2023) and are presented in this report.
+Groundwater level monitoring data available from these entities and GeoTracker GAMA (which includes data collected by various consultants at environmental sites) were assembled for the period through the end of WY 2024 (plus Fall 2024) and are presented in this report.
 Figure 2-1 includes a map showing the well locations and most recent monitoring year for historical groundwater level monitoring conducted in and around the EBP Subbasin.
 Groundwater level measurements acquired from groundwater level RMS wells identified in the EBP Subbasin GSP are submitted through the Monitoring Network Module on the SGMA Portal.
 Figure 2-2 shows the groundwater level RMS well network included in the EBP Subbasin GSP.
 A summary of RMS well information and recent groundwater level measurements is presented in Table 2-1.